Tool Safety · 2–5 min talk

 Key Hazards

-- Cuts from sharp blades
+• Cuts or punctures from sharp scraper blades

 2–3 Minute Talk Script